XIAOJIE0519/E2E/README.md

 **Author:** Shanjie Luan (ORCID: 0009-0002-8569-8526)

 **Citation:** If you use E2E in your research, please cite it as:
 "Shanjie Luan (2025).
-E2E: An R Package that makes it easy to ensemble. [https://github.com/XIAOJIE0519/E2E](https://github.com/XIAOJIE0519/E2E)"
+E2E: An R Package for Easy-to-Build Ensemble Models. [https://github.com/XIAOJIE0519/E2E](https://github.com/XIAOJIE0519/E2E)"

 **Note:** The article is in the process of being written/submitted and is undergoing review by CRAN and further revisions.
 If you have any questions, please contact [Luan20050519@163.com](mailto:Luan20050519@163.com).